This post may contain affiliate links. Please see our disclosure policy.

 On the eighth day, take the cucumbers out of the syrup and rinse them.
 Scald your container, weight, and cover, then put the cucumbers back in the container.
 Add the syrup, the spice bag, and the weight, and cover it all with a clean towel.

-For the next six days, repeat the process: drain the syrup in a separate pot, remove the spice bag and discard it, add ½ cup of sugar to the syrup, then bring it to a boil.
+For the next six days, repeat the process: drain the syrup in a separate pot, remove the spice bag and set it aside, add ½ cup of sugar to the syrup, then bring it to a boil.
 Finally, remove the cucumbers and rinse them before placing them back in the container with the syrup, the spice bag, and the weight.
 All these steps will help your pickles reach their fullest, tangiest potential.

 Serving 14 Day Sweet Pickles